2001 Pacific typhoon season: Tropical Depression 02W (Barok)

-The PAGASA began issuing advisories on Tropical Depression Barok on 06:00 UTC of April 16, located to the wast of Palau.
+The PAGASA began issuing advisories on Tropical Depression Barok on 06:00 UTC of April 16, located to the west of Palau.
 Six hours later, the JTWC followed suit on initiating advisories, where they designated it as 02W.
 Barok moved in a northwestward direction well to the east of the Philippines without any intensification.
 By April 19, both agencies stopped warning on the system when the depression quickly deteriorated.
 Even though warnings were discontinued, its remnants continued to show signs of life with several bursts of convection.
 This prompted the JTWC to issue a Tropical Cyclone Formation Alert (TCFA) on April 21, however its convection significantly weakened.